 Cardiac markers (serum markers of myocardial cell injury) are

 These markers are released into the bloodstream after myocardial cell necrosis.
-The markers appear at different times after injury and levels decrease at different rates.
+The markers appear at different times after injury, and levels decrease at different rates.
 Sensitivity and specificity for myocardial cell injury vary significantly among these markers, but the troponins (cTn) are the most sensitive and specific and are now the markers of choice.
 Recently, several new, highly sensitive assays of cardiac troponin (hs-cTn) that are also very precise have become available.
-These assays can reliably measure Tn levels (T or I) as low as 0.003 to 0.006 ng/mL (3 to 6 pg/mL); some research assays go as low as 0.001 ng/mL (1 pg/mL).
+These assays can reliably measure troponin levels (T or I) as low as 0.003 to 0.006 ng/mL (3 to 6 pg/mL); some research assays go as low as 0.001 ng/mL (1 pg/mL).

-Previous, less sensitive cTn tests were unlikely to detect Tn except in patients who had an acute cardiac disorder.
-Thus, a "positive" Tn (ie, above the limit of detection) was very specific.
-However, the new hs-cTn tests can detect small amounts of Tn in many healthy people.
-Thus, hs-cTn levels need to be referenced to the normal range, and are defined as "elevated" only when higher than 99% of the reference population.
+Previous, less sensitive cTn tests were unlikely to detect cTn except in patients who had an acute cardiac disorder.
+Thus, a "positive" cTn test (ie, above the limit of detection) was very specific.
+However, the newer hs-cTn tests can detect small amounts of cTn in many healthy people.
+Thus, troponin levels detected with hs-cTn tests need to be referenced to the normal range, and are defined as "elevated" only when higher than 99% of the reference population.
 Furthermore, although an elevated troponin level indicates myocardial cell injury, it does not indicate the cause of the damage (although any troponin elevation increases the risk of adverse outcomes in many disorders).
-In addition to ACS, many other cardiac and non-cardiac disorders can elevate hs-cTn levels (see Table: Causes of Elevated Troponin); not all elevated hs-cTn levels represent MI, and not all myocardial necrosis results from an acute coronary syndrome event even when the etiology is ischemic.
-However, by detecting lower levels of Tn, hs-cTn assays enable earlier identification of MI than other assays, and have replaced other cardiac marker tests in many centers.
+In addition to acute coronary syndromes, many other cardiac and non-cardiac disorders can elevate cTn levels (see table Causes of Elevated Troponin Levels Causes of Elevated Troponin Levels ); not all elevated levels detected with hs-cTn represent myocardial infarction, and not all myocardial necrosis results from an acute coronary syndrome event even when the etiology is ischemic.
+However, by detecting lower levels of troponin, hs-cTn assays enable earlier identification of MI than other assays, and have replaced other cardiac marker tests in many centers.

-Patients suspected of having an ACS should have an hs-cTn level done on presentation and 3 h later (at 0 and 6 h if using a standard Tn assay).
+Patients suspected of having an ACS should have an hs-cTn assay done on presentation and again 2 to 3 hours later.
+Troponin should be measured at 0 and 6 hours if a standard cTn assay is used.

-An hs-cTn level must be interpreted based on the patient's pre-test probability of disease, which is estimated clinically based on:
+An hs-cTn level must be interpreted based on the patient's pre-test probability of disease, which is estimated clinically based on

 Recurrent angina/ischemia at rest or during low-level activity